All soft plastics must go in your red bin, that’s any plastic you can scrunch in your hand.

 If you're unsure, you can search for specific items on our Wheelie Bins app.

-Soft plastics can’t be recycled in Christchurch.
+Soft plastics can’t be recycled in the yellow bin and should only go in the red bin or the soft plastic takeback bins(external link).
 When soft plastic gets mixed up with recycling it can mean the whole truckload ends up in landfill, here’s why:

 - Our processing plant can only handle clean and topless plastics bottles and containers.